Writing Programs

 In this command:

-• -e (--elf) flag is used to specify the ELF file localtion.
+• -e (--elf) specifies the ELF file location.

-• -y (--verify-proofs) flag instructs the tool to verify the proof immediately after it is generated (verification can also be performed later using the cargo-zisk verify command).
+• -y (--verify-proofs) instructs the tool to verify the proof immediately after it is generated (verification can also be performed later using the cargo-zisk verify command).

 If the process is successful, you should see a message similar to: